How to create and manage Virtual Private Clouds on CoreWeave Kubernetes Service

 Custom DNS Servers

-DNS servers announced via DHCP, validated for IP format.
+DNS servers announced through DHCP, validated for IP format.

+VPC prefixes define the address ranges that workloads inside the VPC draw from, so you must plan them before attaching a cluster.
 A VPC requires at least three unique prefixes to be compatible with a CKS cluster.
-Prefixes cannot use any address in the RFC6598 (Carrier-Grade NAT) range of 100.64.0.0/10.For example, your VPC prefixes could be something like this:
+Prefixes can’t use any address in the RFC6598 (Carrier-Grade NAT) range of 100.64.0.0/10.For example, your VPC prefixes might look like this:

 Prefix